hoel-bagard/pythonmorsels/src/parse_ranges/README.md

 In the examples above the functions return lists of numbers.
 Your function can return any iterable of numbers that you"d like though.

 #### Bonus 1
-For the first bonus, I"d like you to return an iterator (like a generator, not a list) from your function.
+For the first bonus, I'd like you to return an iterator (like a generator, not a list) from your function.
 You could make a generator function to do this or you could return a generator expression.

 ```python